Harajuku Architecture: 10 Great Buildings

 Designed by Hiroshi Nakamura

 This building is on the main intersection of Harajuku.
-The trendy people crowd its mega fashion shop The Shel’tter Tokyo.
+Trendy people crowd its mega fashion shop, The Shel’tter Tokyo.
 Others head to its restaurants like Bills Omotesando and Urth Caffe.
-Many also photograph its incredible wall-of-mirrors entrance.
-For that, it’s worth a photo or two.
+Many photograph its wall-of-mirrors entrance.

 Hulic Aoyama No. 2 Building